-IAIM's last Amendment to this Disclosure Brochure is dated June 1, 2022.
-IAIM is required to update certain information at least annually, within 90 days of our fiscal year end of December 31.
-IAIM has no material changes.
+IAIM's last Amendment to this Disclosure Brochure is dated April 11, 2023.
+IAIM is required to update certain information at least annually, within 90 days of our fiscal year end of December 31 or if there are material changes.